sodalabsio/papertool/getting-started.md

 git clone https://github.com/sodalabsio/papertool.git
 ```

+You will need valid RePEc Archive and Series codes associated with you working paper series.
+Please check out the [RePEc step-by-step](https://ideas.repec.org/stepbystep.html) for the same.

 ## Folder structure
 Once you have papertool on your machine, you will see the following main folders/files: